Discover indicators

 populations, time periods, and geographic scales that data is available

-for using ha_coverage()
+at by using ha_coverage()

 .
-Again, the most important columns
+Again, the most important

-here are the key columns which can be used to specify the data
+columns here are the key columns which can be used to specify the data

 desired.